-A resolution to dissolve the Association can be passed with the favourable vote of at least two thirds of all Members with voting rights.
+A resolution to dissolve the Association can be passed with the favourable vote of at least two thirds of all Associates with voting rights.

 Any Extraordinary General Meeting called to this end will simultaneously appoint one or more liquidators and will resolve to devolve the final assets after liquidation to another association with similar objectives, or which acts in the public interest.

-In any case, under no circumstances can the final net assets following liquidation be directly, or indirectly, via intermediary organisations or people, be divided among the Members:
+In any case, under no circumstances can the final net assets following liquidation be directly, or indirectly, via intermediary organisations or people, be divided among the Associate.